dsu-arl/event-cybher2025-dojo/python/easy-math/DESCRIPTION.md

 3. Add those two numbers together
 4. Print the result
 5. Test your code with `python yourFile.py`
-6. Verify your solution with `verify yourFile.py`
+6. Verify your solution with `verify yourFile.py` to get the flag
 ```bash
 # example output
 Enter a number: 5